Squoobie/FoE-City-Layout-Squoobie/README.md

 ## Change log

+### 10/10/2023
+* Updates for 2023 fall event
 ### 8/3/2023
-* Updates for 2023 fellowship event and soace age titan
+* Updates for 2023 fellowship event and space age titan
 ### 6/19/2023
 * Updates for 2023 summer event
 ### 5/21/2023